MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

     Guidance: Check the detailed error and make sure the inventory requirements are met.
 The inventory couldn't determine any aspects of the specified source computer.
 This could be because of missing permissions or privileges on the source or a blocked firewall port.

 This issue is caused by a code defect in the Storage Migration Service.
-The only workaround currently is to rename the computer to have the same name as the NetBIOS name, then use [NETDOM COMPUTERNAME /ADD](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc835082(v=ws.11)) to add an alternate computer name that contains the longer name that was in use prior to starting Inventory.
-SMS supports migrating alternate computer names.
+The only workaround currently is to rename the computer to have the same name as the NetBIOS name, then use [NETDOM COMPUTERNAME /ADD](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc835082(v=ws.11)) to add an alternate computer name that contains the longer name that was in use prior to starting Inventory.
+Storage Migration Service supports migrating alternate computer names.

 ## See also